kubernetes-sigs/krew/site/content/docs/developer-guide/plugin-manifest.md

     to: "."
   ```

-  As a result of this operation, the copied out files will preserve their
-  directory structure in the extracted directory.
+  This operation preserves the files' directory structure in the destination directory.

-## Specifying plugin executable
+## Specifying the plugin executable

 Each `platform` field requires a path to the plugin executable in the plugin's
 installation directory.